IFMlab/ChemFlow/docs/installation.rst

 -execute: ./Anaconda3-2021.11-Linux-x86_64.sh

-* Create a conda environment for ChemFlow, with the provided environment file:
+* Create a conda environment for ChemFlow, with the provided environment file **chmeflow.txt** that is in the main folder *ChemFlow/*:
 ``conda create -n ChemFlow --file chemflow.txt``

 Step 3 - Install the software dependencies